mlcommons/modelbench/docs/tutorial_tests.md

 [Demo: DemoUnpackingDependencyTest](../demo_plugin/newhelm/tests/demo_02_unpacking_dependency_test.py)

-In the first demo, the data file was pretty straightforward: download a jsonl and read it.
+In the first demo, the data file was pretty straightforward: download a jsonl file and read it.
 However, we are savvy Test creators who serve our data as a `tar.gz` file.

 `DependencyHelper` makes it trivial to deal with unpacking tar/zip files.
 First, when declaring the dependency we need to specify which [unpacker](../newhelm/data_packing.py) it uses: